 Stress makes them paranoid and gets them brainstorming for new innovative ideas to solve their problem, thus creating massive success for them.

-Stress creates an atmosphere which forces you to stretch your thinking to get desired results.
+Stress creates an atmosphere that forces you to stretch your thinking to get desired results.

 When something like this happens, take a step back, breathe in slowly, and just wait for some seconds, cool down a bit, and then decide your next move.